xayanide/datastoremodule/README.md

 ## Breaking Changes

-The only breaking change in the API is with `dataStore#SaveInternal`.
+The only breaking change in the API is with `DataStore#SaveInternal`.
 You can no longer directly modify a DataStore's `SaveInterval` by assigning a value to it because it's no longer assigned a function due to the de-encapsulation.
-Instead, you must use the `dataStore#SetSaveInterval()` method to change the interval.
+Instead, you must use the `DataStore:SetSaveInterval(interval: number)` method to change the interval.

 The renaming does not affect API usage.
 Just like in the original module, you can use this fork in the same way.